 Write down a list of processes from most important to least important.
 This will help you to decide which process to streamline first, second, third and so on.

 Once you have assessed the processes and workflows, you may analyze the outcomes or results of those processes and workflows.
 This gives you a perspective on processes that are tedious, unnecessary and not budget-friendly.

 For example, you may note in the assessment that there are five bins of paper shredded and taken to the trash each day.
 When you analyze the outcome you should calculate the cost of the toner and paper, the time employees spend printing and shredding and compare what a new software could do to improve a certain process or workflow in your organization or department.

 4. Ask for feedback

-Colleagues, co-workers or employees may have valuable feedback about the workflow chain or process.
+Colleagues, coworkers or employees may have valuable feedback about the workflow chain or process.
 Many of these individuals likely have their own ideas on how processes are working and how they can be improved to save time and complete tasks and goals more efficiently.
-There are often small details that can be improved to streamline processes and they can be easily missed unless you ask for feedback from those who you work with.
+There are often small details that can be improved to streamline processes and they can be easily missed unless you ask for feedback from those with whom you work.